npm/policies/privacy.md

 such information, other than under the same circumstances that it uses and discloses personally-identifying information, as described below.

-The npmjs.org website uses Google Analytics to monitor and analyze user behavior.
+The npm website uses Google Analytics to monitor and analyze user behavior.
 This service provides npm, Inc. with information on users' demographics, age, location, and interest categories, when such information is available.
 This information is not used to identify